Coder4916/Match-Maker/README.md

 ## **Acknowledgements**

 - My mentor, Oluwaseun Owonikoko, for her guidance and helpful feedback on all aspects of the Website.
-- My Peers and Stand Up Team for their help and guidance.
+- My CI peers and stand up team for their help and guidance.
 - The Code Institute tutors who helped me with several of the issues I had when building the game site.
 - My Daughter Evelyn, for testing the game (several times) and helping to make sure the game worked properly!
 - My wife Beth for her constant support throughout the second module, and for proof reading my Readme and testing my game material.